 If you don’t want to take advantage of the public transportation network and if you also don’t want to walk, you also have the option of getting a sightseeing tour with the open-top buses in the city.

-During May – October, the company Zagreb City Tour (official website here) provides hop on, hop off type of busses to cover the important parts of the city.
+Provided by Zagreb City Tour (bookable here), these hop on, hop off type of busses cover the important parts of the city.
 There is also a virtual tour guide available, giving you the details about the places you visit and it is available in eight different languages.

-The price of the day ticket is 20 Euros for an adult, but kids under 7 travel for free.
+The price of the day ticket is around 20 Euros for an adult, but kids under 7 travel for free.
 Also, children between 7 and 18 years of age pay half the price.
-You have to book your ticket in advance – although you might also be able to buy directly from the driver at one of the stops.
+I recommend booking the tickets in advance to avoid not finding an empty spot (or more, if you have a bigger group).

-These buses have a starting station at Palmotićeva ulica 2 at 10 AM, 11:15 AM, 12:30 PM, 2:00 PM, and 3:30 PM – but you can jump in wherever you see the bus, as long as you have a ticket.
+These buses have a starting station at Palmotićeva ulica 2 (Tourist Bus Station) at 10 AM, 11:15 AM, 12:30 PM, 2:00 PM, and 3:30 PM – but you can jump in wherever you see the bus, as long as you have a valid ticket.

 The Zagreb Funicular